mxchen2001/mxchen2001/README.md

 I'm am a student studying Computer Engineering at the University of Texas at Austin.
 I interned at AAK Tele-Science last summer where I developed a Website Frontend using python and JS and Backend using Flask.
 I also developed a desktop web app using Electron.js.
 I'm open for a software/systems engineering internship for 2021.

 [comment]: <EM spaces are used below for whitespace after emojis.
 Two spaces are placed at the end of each line to create single spacing.>
-🌱 I’m currently learning about Operating Sytems, Algorithms, and Software Engineering and Design and previous had experience with Computer Architecture, Linear Systems and Signals, Circuit Theory, and Embedded Systems
+> 🌱 I’m currently learning about Operating Sytems, Algorithms, and Software Engineering and Design and previous had experience with Computer Architecture, Linear Systems and Signals, Circuit Theory, and Embedded Systems.
-💬 I have experience with Linear Algebra, Vector Calculus, Differential Equations, Discrete Math, Number Theory, etc.
+> 💬 I have experience with Linear Algebra, Vector Calculus, Differential Equations, Discrete Math, Number Theory, etc.
-💻 I'm experienced with  `C`, `Java`, `C++`, `Python`, `JavaScript`,  `HTML`, and `CSS`.
+> 💻 I'm experienced with  `C`, `Java`, `C++`, `Python`, `JavaScript`,  `HTML`, and `CSS`.
-📫 Reach me at mxchen2001@utexas.edu or on [LinkedIn](https://www.linkedin.com/in/xige-michael-chen-7a4a45190/)!
+> 📫 Reach me at mxchen2001@utexas.edu or on [LinkedIn](https://www.linkedin.com/in/xige-michael-chen-7a4a45190/)!

 In my current classes, I'm developing
 - YASH (Yet another Shell)